-Investing your money can be exciting, especially when you start to make a profit!
-However, its common to wonder how you'll know when it's the right time to sell your investments and withdraw your money.
+When you're getting started with investing, whether that's by buying shares or investing in a stocks and shares ISA, it's common to wonder how you'll know when the right time is to sell your investments and withdraw your money.

 This guide will help you to weigh up that decision, so you can make an informed choice that works with your long-term plan.